-Safeguarding and promoting welfare of children is defined as:
+Safeguarding and promoting the welfare of children is for the purpose of this policy as per Keeping Children Safe in Education 2024 is defined as:

-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes in line with the outcomes.